SLICE alignment workflow

 Translate Left Illumination Objective

-Focus the left light sheet by adjusting the position of the left illumination objective.
-Physically turn the knob below the left illumination objective underneath the left side of the SLICE unit until the light sheet is as thin as possible and in sharp focus.
-The knob will turn forward and backward.
+Focus the left light sheet by adjusting the position of the left illumination objective: Physically turn the knob below the left illumination objective underneath the left side of the SLICE to make the light sheet as thin as possible and in sharp focus.

 -